andrew/ultimate-awesome/README.md

 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-ios-security-cn](https://github.com/satan1a/awesome-ios-security-cn) - IOS安全资料整理（中文）.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
-- [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
+- [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
-- [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.